 Liz serves as Governor Malloy’s Deputy Chief of Staff and previously as Director of Policy.
 In this role, she has developed and negotiated major legislation on behalf of the Governor including energy policy, the creation of the Office of Early Childhood and the expansion of access to early childhood education, education reform, Bioscience CT and Next Generation CT, and the creation of benefit corporations among other initiatives.
 Previously, Liz was the Deputy Policy Director for the Connecticut House Democrats and the Deputy Political Director to the Blumenthal for Senate campaign.
 She is a former member of the Connecticut Permanent Commission on the Status of Women.
 Liz holds an MPA from the Harvard Kennedy School, and is a Phi Beta Kappa graduate of the George Washington University.

 Throughout the year, the New England Public Policy Center offers a limited number of internships.
 We look for outstanding graduate and undergraduate students to assist us with research in the fields of applied economics and public policy.
 Typically, interns are assigned to projects which involve quantitative and qualitative analysis and are required to independently perform data collection, statistical and econometric analysis, literature reviews, and writing tasks.

 Summer internships are full-time, paid, and generally last ten to twelve weeks.
-When a position is available, applications are solicited through the research department.
+When a position is available.
+Please click here for more information.